szymmis/coding-timer/README.md

 4. When idle for enough time (haven't done any modification) the counter stops counting.

 **_The goal of this tool is to show you how much time do you spend actually coding_** \
- The timer won't be resumed when simply by using `vscode`\
+ The timer won't be resumed simply by using `vscode`\
 You can resume it by

 - Modifying any file